nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features (types of commands currently supported)

+Hint: each feature has its own hyperlink to the relevant section within this page.

 1. [**`help`**](#help): provides a list of possible commands
 1. [**`list`**](#list): shows the list of tasks
 1. [**`done`**](#done): marks a task as complete